linode/docs/docs/applications/configuration-management/create-a-nodebalancer-with-terraform/index.md

 {{< caution >}}
 The configurations and commands used in this guide will result in multiple billable resources being added to your account.
 Be sure to monitor your account closely in the Linode Manager to avoid unwanted charges.
 See the [Billings and Payments](/docs/platform/billing-and-support/billing-and-payments-new-manager/) guide for more details.

+If you would like to stop billing for the resources created in this guide, [remove them](#optional-remove-the-nodebalancer-resources) when you have finished your work.
 {{< /caution >}}

 ## Before You Begin

-1. You should have Terraform installed in your development environment, and have a working knowledge of Terraform resource configuration and the [Linode Provider](https://www.terraform.io/docs/providers/linode/index.html).
+1. You should have Terraform installed in your development environment, and have a working knowledge of Terraform resource configuration and the [Linode provider](https://www.terraform.io/docs/providers/linode/index.html).
 For more information on how to install and use Terraform, check out our [Use Terraform to Provision Linode Environments](/docs/applications/configuration-management/how-to-build-your-infrastructure-using-terraform-and-linode/) guide.

-2. Terraform requires an API access token.
+1. Terraform requires an API access token.
 Follow the [Getting Started with the Linode API](/docs/platform/api/getting-started-with-the-linode-api-new-manager/#get-an-access-token) guide to obtain a token.

+1. Create a `terraform_nodebalancer` directory on your computer for the Terraform project you will create in this guide.
+All files you create in this guide should be placed in this directory, and you should run all commands from this directory.
+This new project should not be created inside another Terraform project directory, including the one you may have made when previously following [Use Terraform to Provision Linode Environments](/docs/applications/configuration-management/how-to-build-your-infrastructure-using-terraform-and-linode/).

 ## Create a Terraform Configuration File

 ### Create a Provider Block

-The first step to take when creating a Terraform configuration file is to create a Provider block.
+The first step to take when creating a Terraform configuration file is to create a *provider block*.
 This block lets Terraform know which provider to use.
-The only configuration value that the Linode Provider needs is an API access token.
+The only configuration value that the Linode provider needs is an API access token.

-Create a file named `nodebalancer.tf` in your Terraform's project directory.
+Create a file named `nodebalancer.tf` in your Terraform project directory.
 You will be adding to this file throughout the guide.
-Add the Provider block to the file:
+Add the provider block to the file:

 {{< file "nodebalancer.tf" >}}
 provider "linode" {